 Let there be light - Canadian researchers have devised a new polymer material by manipulating buckyballs (carbon atoms that look like soccer balls).
 The technology could be used to create optical (light based) switches to replace electronic network switches.
 It could lead to an Internet based entirely on light.

+MIT's Erotic Computation Group.
 "By developing advanced sexual appliances and techniques, we seek to broaden the range of human amative expression and heighten our potential for sexual gratification."
 Good to see that at least some people are doing research that will benefit all mankind.

 Lynn Conway is one of the major talents in the history of the development of computers, responsible for major advances without which computers we buy now would be much different.
 She's also a transsexual, born physically male.
 While working for IBM she had her sex-change operation, and IBM immediately fired her for it.

+Too Much Information?
 Heavy information overload: the world's total yearly production of print, film, optical, and magnetic content would require roughly 1.5 billion gigabytes of storage.
 This is the equivalent of 250 megabytes per person for each man, woman, and child on earth.